Text by Daniela Silva

 Modern technology has impacted our lives in so many ways – it transformed how we work, live, and play.
-Yet, we are at a new inflexion point in bringing developing technology to life is one of the fascinating aspects of living in the Fourth Industrial Era.
+Yet, we are at a new inflexion point in bringing developing technology to life, which is a fascinating aspect of living in the Fourth Industrial Era.
 There is a growing symbiosis even if there is not yet a direct physical connection between humans and technology.

 According to the artist, while this collaboration could, in theory, be continued forever, the project, for now, focuses on the first three steps of this new design method.
 In step one, the first dataset of sex toys was curated; in step two, the algorithm took over and generated a thousand new images based on the initial dataset, and in step three, translated seven of them into the first series of sculptures.
 At the moment, this collection of sculptures is the project’s outcome, but in theory, the collaboration could continue forever.